 Many of the parents in our group said they were surprised by the lack of merit aid for their hard-working student.

 “Mine had an amazing resume, GPA, scores and certified EMT at the same time during senior year with multiple AP and DE classes.
 Worked, volunteered etc. No merit aid anywhere.” — Andrea

 Before you get discouraged, keep in mind that the most competitive private schools do NOT offer merit aid.
 Many times these hardworking students are shooting for the most elite schools – and they will not get merit aid there.

 Instead, consider having your student apply at a school where they will be among the top applicants.
 You can see the average test scores and GPAs of the last freshman class on most school websites.
 If your student would be in the top tier at that college, they are more likely to be offered merit aid.

-It’s hard to insist that an 18-year-old know what they want to do with their lives, but it’s vital to choose a degree that will give them the ability to pay off any student loans.
+It’s hard to insist that an 18-year-old know what they want to do with their lives, but it’s wise to choose a major that will have a positive impact on their lifetime earning power.

 CONNECT WITH OTHER PARENTS TRYING TO FIGURE OUT

 HOW TO PAY FOR COLLEGE

 JOIN ONE OR ALL OF OUR FACEBOOK GROUPS: